 - Clean the pump filter (see my trick here for filtering pond water without chemicals).

-- Bring back tropical water plants from winter storage.
+- Bring back tropical aquatic plants from winter storage.

 The fish will take care of themselves.